Posted by John Steven on April 30, 2013

 One unique aspect of mobile development seems to have faded from view: “low power CPUs and short battery life.”
 Five years ago organizations complained bitterly about support for feature phones and an inability to conduct high-quality authentication or encryption operations on-device.

 Yet, despite the differences outlined above, many similarities between the mobile platform and web-based (or client-server) architectures exist.
 Too many similarities exist to enumerate.
 Let’s cover some those that surprise organizations.

 No, you can not trust the client.
 No. *pause* No. Gary wrote up our “brain in the vat” conversation, and he’s right.
 Both applications and services must account for the fact that information they receive from a mobile device may be incorrect or malicious.
 This means mobile app development must build “trusted on busted.”

 Container solutions (such as MDM), app deployment toolkits (such as those that apply obfuscation/encryption), and mobile device agents all back out to a cat-and-mouse game with threats.
 They can (and will) be defeated.

 This does not mean that these tools are useless.
 Applying these controls, especially in a network of reinforcing controls (as Arxan’s toolkit allows) may significantly raise the bar against a variety of threat classes.

 Acquiring organizations and mobile development shops must adapt to address the differences in security posture of mobile platforms.
-Likewise, failure to remember and apply the lessons learned during the web-app-sec and client-server eras is equally important.
+Likewise, remembering and applying the lessons learned during the WebAppSec and client-server eras is equally important.

 Get the latest Software Integrity news, thought leadership, and more.